 Water supply development projects are intended to serve the public interest or save costs overall (s.
 373.709(2)(e), F.S.) by preventing the loss of natural resources or by avoiding greater future expenditures.
 Pursuant to s.
 373.016(4)(a), F.S., the use of water from sources nearest the area of use or application is encouraged, whenever practical.
-In coastal areas of Region II this has not been possible or practical for many decades where over-consumption created water quality and water resource issues, including a significant cone of depression in the potentiometric surface and increased saltwater intrusion.
+In coastal areas of Region II this has not been possible or practical for many decades where over-consumption created water quality and water resource issues, including a significant Floridan aquifer drawdown near the coast and an increased risk of saltwater intrusion.
 These issues prompted the need for significant investments in alternative water supplies and development of alternative water supply source locations at inland wellfields.